About These Images

 What am I seeing?

 Look closely at these photographs.
-The skiers in the Skier Series (and Other Athlete Series) are miniature antique toys from the 1930's and 40's photographed high in the mountains at premier ski resorts.
-These tiny figures draw you in, evoke a nostalgic feeling for the dawn of skiing but are presented in a vibrant, modern, relevant context.
-That mix of old and new creates a great visual addition to any home or mountain commercial space.
-They showcase the beauty of mountain landscapes with a wink of whimsy designed to draw the viewer in and surprise and delight.
+The skiers in the Skier Series are miniature antique toys from the 1930's and 40's photographed high in the mountains at premier ski resorts.
+These tiny figures draw you in, evoke a nostalgic feeling for the dawn of skiing but are presented in a vibrant, modern context.
+The mix of old and new creates a great visual addition to any home or mountain space.
+These images showcase the beauty of mountain landscapes with a wink of whimsy designed to draw the viewer in and surprise and delight.

 All images are taken on site and not photoshopped to appear on location.

-Also, new this year is the Cabin Fever Series.
-This new series was inspired by designs from rugs, blankets and quilts often seen in mountain homes, is made up of hundreds of Hooey Mountain images from my original Skier Series as well as images of my Other Toy Athlete Series.
+The Cabin Fever Series was inspired by designs from rugs, blankets and quilts often seen in mountain homes, made up of hundreds of Hooey Mountain images.
 Brought together, they are transformed to a new art form.
 These designs are customizable and scale great for large space.
 They pair well with any of the toy skier or other athlete photographs.

 There are so many more images and some works of art that are not yet uploaded to this site.
 I add more images throughout a year, so check back regularly.
 For many of the vertical shots, there is a horizontal versions and vice versa.
-Don't hesitate to ask if you need a different orientation of an image or are looking for something specific.
-I chose a variety that I thought suited many different styles.
-If you follow @hooeymountain on Instagram (or Facebook) you'll be treated to many more images.
+Don't hesitate to ask if you need a different orientation of an image or are looking for something specific to fill a space.
+I chose a variety of images to put on the website that I thought suited many different styles.
+If you follow @hooeymountain on Instagram you'll be treated to many more images.
 If you see something you like on Instagram not offered here, contact me and let me know how I can help you.